Biscoff Cookie Butter Streusel Bars

 How To Make Biscoff Cookie Butter Streusel Bars

-- Spread the batter evenly into the prepared baking pan, using a spatula to smooth the top.
+Spread the batter evenly into the prepared baking pan, smoothing the top with a spatula so it bakes evenly.

 - For extra crunch, try adding chopped nuts such as pecans or almonds to the streusel topping.